FullHuman/purgecss-docs/configuration.md

 * **extractors**

-Purgecss can be adapted to suit your needs.
+PurgeCSS can be adapted to suit your needs.
 If you notice a lot of unused CSS is not being removed, you might want to use a custom extractor.

 ```javascript
 new Purgecss({